conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

   classification](https://tfhub.dev/google/aiy/vision/classifier/food_V1/1).
 - [Image superresolution](https://tfhub.dev/captain-pool/esrgan-tf2/1)

+### Some essential concepts

+Before diving into the example, let's briefly explain some essential concepts:

+- **Model**: A machine learning model is a mathematical representation of a real-world process, learned from data.
+It is used to make predictions or decisions without being explicitly programmed to perform the task.
+- **Inference:** Inference is the process of using a trained machine learning model to make predictions or decisions based on new input data.
+It allows the model to apply its learned knowledge to new, unseen data.
+- **Tensor**: A multi-dimensional array used to represent data in deep learning models.
+  Tensors are the primary data structure used in TensorFlow to represent and manipulate data.
+- **Shape**: The dimensions of a tensor, describing the number of elements in each dimension.
+For example, a matrix with 3 rows and 4 columns has a shape of (3, 4).
+- **Channel**: In the context of image processing, channels refer to the separate color components of an image.
+For example, a typical color image has three channels: red, green, and blue (RGB).

 ### Using TensorFlow Lite in your application

 All the source code for this example is available in the [Conan 2.0 examples